mansirankawat/mansirankawat.github.io/_pages/about.md

 After that, I worked as a deep learning software engineer in perception for autonomous driving group at [NVIDIA](https://www.nvidia.com/en-us/) for 5 years.

 I am broadly interested in theory of deep learning, optimization for games and robustness against adversarial attacks.

+Currently, I am interested in understanding stability in min-max optimization especially in the context of Adversarial training using stability concepts from Control Theory